27 May 2022

 Mood changes – particularly increased irritability and anger – are common signs of depression in men, as opposed to sadness or withdrawal often seen in others with depression.
 Some additional signs to watch for include:

-• Losing interest in favourite activities
+• Losing interest in favorite activities

 • Avoiding social interaction